 The sequence of events is as follows.
 At the outset, all firms are independently owned.
 Then, either one downstream firm, $D_1$ , acquires a stake $\alpha$ in upstream supplier $U_1$ (backward integration), or $U_1$ acquires a stake $\alpha$ in $D_1$ (forward integration).
 We will say that integration is partial if $\alpha < 1$ .
-In most of the paper we will assume that the acquisition gives the acquirer full control over the target if $\alpha \geq \underline{\alpha}$ , where $\underline{\alpha}$ is the minimal stake needed for de facto control.
-In Section VB, we will relax this assumption, and show that our main results generalize to the case where a stake $\alpha < 1$ gives the acquirer only partial control over the target.
+In most of the paper we will assume that the acquisition gives the acquirer full control over the target if $\alpha \geq \alpha$ , where $\alpha$ is the minimal stake needed for de facto control.
+In Section 6.2, we will relax this assumption, and show that our main results generalize to the case where a stake $\alpha < 1$ gives the acquirer only partial control over the target.

 Given the new ownership structure, each of N upstream suppliers decides whether to supply its input to both downstream firms or to only one.
 These decisions are publicly observable and irreversible.
-Since each downstream firm either buys the input of upstream supplier i or does not buy, its payment for the input is a total payment rather than a per unit price.
-Then, $U_1, \ldots, U_N$ make simultaneous take-itor-leave-it offers to $D_1$ and $D_2$ , and once the offers are accepted or rejected, the final product is produced and payoffs are realized.
+Since each downstream firm either buys the input of upstream supplier i or does not buy, its payment for the input is a total payment rather than a per-unit price.
+Then, $U_1, \ldots, U_N$ make simultaneous take-it-or-leave-it offers to $D_1$ and $D_2$ , and once the offers are accepted or rejected, the final product is produced and payoffs are realized.

-A case in point is Google's acquisition in 2011 of ITA Software Inc., which develops and licenses software used by online travel intermediaries (OTIs) to provide customized flight searches.
-The Department of Justice alleged that Google, which planned to offer its own online travel search, would deny OTIs access to or raise their price for the software.
-Another example could be the 1999 merger of Provident Companies, Inc. and UNUM Corporation, both providers of insurance for individual disability policies.
-It was common practice for insures to share actuarial data through an industry association to facilitate the determination of risk for particular injuries.
+be the 1999 merger of Provident Companies, Inc. and UNUM Corporation, both providers of insurance for individual disability policies.
+It was common practice for insurers to share actuarial data through an industry association to facilitate the determination of risk for particular injuries.
 The FTC alleged that the merged firm would no longer have the incentive to share this information with rivals.
-See Salop and Culley (2014).
+See Salop and Cullen, 2014.